mautrix/docs/bridges/general/relay-mode.md

 Note that reactions from relayed users will not be bridged at all, because the bot wouldn't be able to bridge sender info nor multiple reactions of the same emoji.

+## Shared relays
+Relays are only used for users who have *not* logged into the bridge (or whose logins are not present in the room).
+This means that the user who is marked as a relay won't use the relay themselves.
+Instead, their messages will be sent without the displayname prefix that relayed users get.

+If you want everyone to be relayed, you should make a dedicated Matrix account that will run the `login` command.
+A dedicated Matrix account in this context means a normal new Matrix user.
+It is not related to the bridge bot or any other bridge-managed account in any way.
+If you want relay bridges to multiple different chat networks, you can safely share the dedicated relay account between all bridges.

+By default, only admins can set relays.
+If you want to set up a shared relay account that anyone can enable, add the login ID (from `list-logins`) to the `default_relays` list in the config after logging in.
+Alternatively, you can set `admin_only` to `false` to allow anyone to set themselves as a relay.

 ## Bridging existing rooms
 If you want to bridge existing rooms, you can use the `!prefix bridge` command